bobbui/cassandra-CQL-exporter/README.md

 -  CQL scripts is ready to import using [SOURCE command](http://docs.datastax.com/en/cql/3.3/cql/cql_reference/source_r.html).
 -  tested with Cassandra > 2.1, 2.2, 3.0 and tick-tock releases.
 -  require Java > 6., make sure Java is available in PATH variable.

+Overcome nodetool snapshot caveats:
+-  snapshot can only be restored when table schema is there --> **cassandra-CQL-exporter** support both DDL and DML backup.
+-  snapshot can only run on a node, multiple node require parallel ssh to be setup -->  **cassandra-CQL-exporter** dont need to care there is how many node.
+-  snapshot is stored the node itself, **cassandra-CQL-exporter** back up is stored on the backup client itself --> more isolated backup environment.

 Generated script contains 2 component:
 - DDL: include keyspace CREATE statement, all tables, indexs, materialized views, function, aggregate function, user defined type.